glbala87/ELLA_tool/docs/concepts/filtering.md

 -   De novo
 -   Compound heterozygous
 -   Autosomal/X-linked recessive AND homozygous
--   Inherited from possible mosacism in either parent
+-   Inherited from possible mosaicism in either parent
 -   Parents have no coverage
 -   Heterozygous in any unaffected siblings